 If your external service supports it, you can set

 to eliminate the need for periodic checking altogether.
 If a

 webhook_token is configured, the external service can notify Concourse when to check for new versions.
 Note that configuring a

 webhook_token will not stop Concourse from periodically checking your resource.
 If you wish to rely solely on webhooks for detecting new versions, you can set

 On every interval tick, the resource checker will see if there are any resources that need to be checked.
 It does this by first finding resources which are used as inputs to jobs, and then comparing the current time against the last time each resource was checked.
 If it has been longer than a resource's configured

 check_every interval, a new check will be scheduled.
 In practice this means that if a resource has a

 1m, it is not guaranteed to be checked precisely every 60 seconds.

 The whole point of running checks is to produce versions.
-Everything that happens in concourse is centered around the idea of resource versions.
-It's how concourse determines that something is new and a new build needs to be triggered.
+Concourse's Build Scheduler is centered around the idea of resource versions.
+It's how Concourse determines that something is new and a new build needs to be triggered.